WISE-EdgeLink/Manual/docs/en-US/systemsetting/VCOM.md

 ### 3. VCOM Management Program

 The VCOM management program is an independent installation package.
-You can download the setup file from this site: [https://www.advantech.tw/support/details/utility?id=1-24KJ5E7](https://www.advantech.tw/support/details/utility?id=1-24KJ5E7).
+You can download the setup file from this site: [VCOM Utility](https://www.advantech.tw/support/details/utility?id=1-24KJ5E7){target="_blank"}.

 After the installation is complete, you can find the shortcut of the `Advantech EdgeLink VCOM Manager` program in the startup item of the system start menu, as shown in the figure below.